veres-one/docs.veres.one/docs/developers/guides/create-did.md

 > npm install did-client
 ```

-## Create a Decentralized Identifier
+## Generate a Decentralized Identifier

-Create a Decentralized Identifier on the Veres One Testnet by running the
+Generate a Decentralized Identifier on the Veres One Testnet by running the
 following command:

 ```
-> ./node_modules/did-client/did create
+> ./node_modules/did-client/did generate --register
 ```

 Once the command above runs, you will have a new Decentralized Identifier.